aroccon/TCF36/README.md

 # TCF36

-Extended version of MHIT36 for channel flow.
+Extended version of MHIT36 for turbulent channel flow.

 If you use this code, please cite the following work:
 ```bibtex